 Types of chemotherapy

-There are a number of chemotherapy drugs that doctors use to treat breast cancer.
+There are a number of chemotherapy drugs used to treat breast cancer.
 You usually have a combination of 2 or 3 drugs together, but you might just have one.

-The types of drug you have depends on different factors, including your risk of the cancer coming back and any medical conditions you have, for example heart problems.
+The type of drugs you have depends on different factors.
+These factors include your risk of the cancer coming back and whether you have other medical conditions, such as heart problems.